 Please make sure to submit all official documents to the department for your permanent file as soon as they are completed (and at the latest by the end of the semester they are completed).
-Dissertation prospecti, completed dissertations, and all other official documents for musicology should be submitted to the CGS.
+Dissertation prospecti, completed dissertations, and all other official documents for musicology, as well as course syllabi (for Instructors of Record) should be submitted to the CGS.
 Lecture-recital documents, programs, and digital recordings (when available) should be submitted to the HPP advisor.